MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-liberty, devx-track-javaee-liberty-aks, devx-track-azurecli
 ---

-# Manually deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster
+# Manually deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service cluster

-This article demonstrates how to:
+This article explains how to:

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Liberty container images.
-* Deploy the containerized application to an AKS cluster using the Open Liberty Operator.
+* Deploy the containerized application to an Azure Kubernetes Service (AKS) cluster using the Open Liberty Operator.

 The Open Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
 With the Open Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.